Overview

 Concrete Foundation Construction is most useful when the building type and the operating model are both reflected in the sequence.
 The field plan should match how the finished property needs to function, not just how quickly a trade package can be installed.

-commercial shell slabs and support systems
+commercial shell slabs and support systems for the office and retail development following Round Rock's tech employment growth

 Process